lwcorp/lwmenu/README.md

 ### License
 #### Is the program free?
-In version 1.3.1 the program became a freeware with no registration required.
+Yes, it's open source.
+Prior to that, it was a freeware (in version 1.3.1).
-Older versions were a time unlimited shareware with a possibility to register.
+Originally it was a time unlimited shareware with a possibility to register.

 ### Misc
 #### Can the menu open automatically in anything other than DRIVE_CDROM?